MarkJohnstoneGitHub/VBA-IDictionary/README.md

 #Const SCRIPTING_LATEBINDING = True

-For Mac as the Scripting.Dictionary isn't available the Dictionary.Create uses the DictionaryKeyValuePair IDictionary as an alternative.
+For Mac as the Scripting.Dictionary isn't available the Dictionary.Create uses the DictionaryKeyValuePair as a compatible alternative.

+Note: Only tested on Windows and would be appreciated if anyone can test it on the Mac platform.